Conditions Favoring the Disease

 Yellow Patch is most prevalent from late fall to early spring when temperatures are less than 60°F (16°C).
 It occurs in areas that receive more than 10 hours of leaf wetness for several days in a row and on turf that has excessive thatch and high nitrogen levels.
 Poor mowing habits like a dull mower blade can increase the probability of Yellow Patch by leaving the turfgrass blades exposed to the disease.

-You're locally owned and operated Weed Man dealer is here to help.
-Weed Man's turf specialists can recognize Yellow Patch disease and make recommendations to help your lawn.
-Weed Man's specially blended slow release fertilizer applied at the right time is the first step in preventing Yellow Patch.
-Weed Man's fertilizer helps create healthy turf by slowly feeding the lawn as it needs it encouraging deep rooting systems.
-Your local Weed Man dealer will also be able advise you on any other treatments or cultural practices that may be necessary to help your turf remain healthy and vigorous.
+Your locally owned and operated Weed Man dealer is here to help.
+Weed Man’s turf specialists can recognize Yellow Patch disease and make recommendations to help your lawn.
+Weed Man’s specially blended, slow-release fertilizer applied at the right time is the first step in preventing Yellow Patch.
+Weed Man’s fertilizer helps create healthy turf by slowly feeding the lawn as needed, encouraging deep rooting systems.
+Your local Weed Man dealer will also advise you on any other treatments or cultural practices that may be necessary to help your turf remain healthy and vigorous.